-If you have any question, need to talk to someone on the phone in advance, or want to book an appointment to see a counsellor, just send us an email and we will get back to you within 48h:
+If you have any questions or want to book an appointment to see a counsellor, just send us an email and we will get back to you within 48h.

 Institute of Behavioural Sciences

-Appointments are available between Monday and Friday (16-20 o’clock) upon common agreement (via mail).
+Appointments are available between Monday and Friday upon common agreement (via email).